stefan-hudelmaier/ux4iot-dtdl-bootstrap/README.md

 ## Workflow for updating template

 * Work on the React application in `template-ui`.
+You can work on it using: `npm run start` (with Hot-Reload)
-* Once you are satisfied, merge your changes of `template-ui/src/App.js` *manually* into `App.ejs`, e.g. using `vimdiff App.ejs template-ui/src/App.js`
+* Once you are satisfied, merge your changes of `template-ui/src/DeviceView.js` *manually* into `Device.ejs`, e.g. using `vimdiff DeviceView.ejs template-ui/src/DeviceView.js`
-* Publish a new version of the bootstrap app which bundles `App.ejs`
+* Publish a new version of the bootstrap app which bundles `DeviceView.ejs`

 ## Planned Features